lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 Navigation
 Redux
 ```
-you can edit their files if you want
+you can edit files if you want

 If you don't want to use a template you can just use first option in the list
 ## :arrow_down_small: Recommended Structure For Rtl/Ltr Support